 - Foreign tourists can get a refund of Colombia’s value-added tax (VAT) known as the IVA tax that is 19% at the DIAN office at the airport.
 In the Cali airport, just ask where the DIAN office is.
 We provide details about how to get the IVA tax refund here.

-Getting To/From the Alfonso Bonilla Aragón Airport (CLO)
+How to Get to Cali From the Airport – Alfonso Bonilla Aragón Airport (CLO)

 Alfonso Bonilla Aragón International Airport is located between Cali and Palmira and it actually in Palmira.
 Also, the airport is located only about 8.7 miles (14 km) from Cali.